libp2p/interface-connection/README.md

 Create a new stream within the connection.

 `protocol` is the intended protocol to use.
 This is optional and may be `undefined`.
-`options` is an object containing the stream options.
+Example: `/echo/1.0.0` `options` is an object containing the stream options.
 `options.signal` is a boolean for using the abortable signal.
 Default value: `true`.

-It returns a `Promise` with the intance of the created `Stream`.
+It returns a `Promise` with the instance of the created `Stream`.

 ### Get the connection Streams